amejiarosario/amejiarosario.github.io/source/_drafts/big-o-notation-and-time-complexity-to-speed-up-your-algorithms.md

 How would you solve that?

-One simple way would be to check if the string has a length of 1, if so, return that string since you can't arrange it differently.
+A straightforward way will be to check if the string has a length of 1, if so, return that string since you can't arrange it differently.

 For strings with a length bigger than 1, we could use recursion to divide the problem in smaller problems until we get to the length 1 case.
-We can take out the first character and solve the problem for the reminder of the string until we have a string of length 1.
+We can take out the first character and solve the problem for the remainder of the string until we have a length of 1.

 ```js
 function getPermutations(string, prefix = '') {